-Katie Nelson is in her first season as head coach of the MSOE women's basketball team.
+Katie Nelson is heading into her third season as head coach of the MSOE women's basketball team.

 Nelson had served as an assistant coach at Johns Hopkins since 2009-10, helping the team to six winning records in seven seasons and a 123-62 (.665) overall record.
 She helped the program to regular season championships and the NCAA Tournament in 2011 and 2012.
 Both seasons saw Hopkins advance in the national tournament with a first-round win.
 Nelson has worked primarily with guards in her coaching career while assisting in scouting, recruiting and game-planning.
 At JHU, guards earned nine all-conference awards and one was named all-region.

 After a four-year standout playing career at UMass, Nelson got her coaching career started with two seasons with the Washington Mystics of the WNBA.
 She spent one season as a coaching intern and another on the video operations staff before making the move to collegiate coaching.
 She served on the staff at Navy for the 2007-08 season and New Hampshire the next before Johns Hopkins.

 Nelson was a four-year starter at the University of Massachusetts at point guard, serving as team captain as a senior.
 She capped her career with the Minutewomen as the school's all-time leader in three-point field goals (191) and assist-to-turnover ratio (1:36) and also ranked among the top five in assists (366), games started (103) and minutes played (3,632).
 During her career, she was named to both the Atlantic 10 and Athletic Director's Honor Roll and was a member of the UMass Student-Athlete Advisory Committee.